vishweshjha/natwest-test/README.md

 ## Implementation

-Used context API to make data avaialble for all the components for future needs.
+Used context API to make data available for all the components for future needs.

 ## What you can expect in future updates.